farrelleoin93/Milestone-2/README.md

 ### Bugs fixed while building the website:

 1. The button on the "Our Top 3 Picks" cards was not centered on tablet and mobile devices.
    - This was fixed by applying the code that I found [here](https://stackoverflow.com/questions/8508275/how-to-center-a-position-absolute-element).
 This made sure the button was always centered on the card.

+2. The markers were only appearing on the Hanoi map as I originally had three seperate maps.
+   - This was fixed by only having one map that the center was changed when a different city was clicked, this resulted in the markers appearing for locations in each city.
+It also makes it easier to add more cities in the future.

-2. The markers on the map were not clearing when another option or place was clicked.
+3. The markers on the map were not clearing when another option or place was clicked.
    - This bug was fixed by using the code found [here](https://developers.google.com/maps/documentation/javascript/examples/marker-remove) for the clear markers function.

 ## <a name="deployment">Deployment</a>